chief15092009/Australia-Federal-Court/Rules of Procedure/Appellate Division/Civil Appeal Rules.md

 ### Vexatious Litigator Proceedings

-**Rule 7.18 -** If, on the application of any person, a panel justice is satisfied that a person has habitually, persistently and without reasonable cause commenced vexatious proceedings in the court, the panel justice may, after hearing that person or giving that person an opportunity to be heard, order that proceedings must not be brought or commenced in the court by that person without leave of a panel justice.
+**Rule 7.18 -** If, on the application of any person, a panel judge is satisfied that a person has habitually, persistently and without reasonable cause commenced vexatious proceedings in the court, the panel judge may, after hearing that person or giving that person an opportunity to be heard, order that proceedings must not be brought or commenced in the court by that person without leave of a panel judge.

 ---